bomonike/azure-chatgbt/README.md

 - [OpenAPI](https://github.com/openai/openai-python): The OpenAI Python library provides convenient access to the OpenAI API from applications written in the Python language.
 It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the OpenAI API.
 You can find usage examples for the OpenAI Python library in our [API reference](https://beta.openai.com/docs/api-reference?lang=python) and the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).

-- [Azure Identity](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python): The Azure Identity library provides [Azure Active Directory (Azure AD)](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) token authentication support across the Azure SDK.
-It provides a set of [TokenCredential](https://learn.microsoft.com/en-us/python/api/azure-core/azure.core.credentials.tokencredential?view=azure-python) implementations, which can be used to construct Azure SDK clients that support Azure AD token authentication.
+- [Azure Identity](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python): The Azure Identity library provides [Azure Active Directory (Entra)](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) token authentication support across the Azure SDK.
+It provides a set of [TokenCredential](https://learn.microsoft.com/en-us/python/api/azure-core/azure.core.credentials.tokencredential?view=azure-python) implementations, which can be used to construct Azure SDK clients that support Entra token authentication.

 - [Streamlit](https://github.com/streamlit/streamlit): Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
 In just a few minutes you can build and deploy powerful data apps.
 For more information, see [Streamlit documentation](https://docs.streamlit.io/)